-All research students are expected to familiarise themselves with good research practice and be aware of what constitutes research malpractice (see section 4.7.5 of this Handbook).
+All research students are expected to familiarise themselves with good research practice and be aware of what constitutes research malpractice.
 Initial compulsory training is provided at induction.
 Students must familiarise themselves with all areas of research governance and abide by the Ethical Principles for Teaching, Research, Consultancy, Knowledge Transfer and Related Activities.
-Online training is available in many aspects of research governance.
-See the Training Brochure: https://www.uclan.ac.uk/study_here/student-contract-research-students.php must understand and follow all the regulations and safety codes necessary for a safe campus environment.
+Training is available in many aspects of research governance.